mongodb/docs-realm/source/examples/generated/android/sync/FlexibleSyncTest.codeblock.open-a-realm.java.code-block.rst

    app.loginAsync(credentials, it -> {
        if (it.isSuccess()) {
            User user = it.get();
-           SyncConfiguration config = new SyncConfiguration.Builder(app.currentUser())
+           // add an initial subscription to the sync configuration SyncConfiguration config = new SyncConfiguration.Builder(app.currentUser())
                    .initialSubscriptions(new SyncConfiguration.InitialFlexibleSyncSubscriptions() {
                        @Override